Excerpt: Triangle: A Memoir of Black Caesar

 Though they allow me to sit with them at these tymes, and they name me among The Brethren, I am not truly one of them.
 The truth of that has become evident to me.
 Though I have killed men it has always been in self defense, or in defense of someone else.
-But I have learned by my experiences at Chateau Verettes where I was sickened by the murder and vyolence I witnessed, and by the murder of the young French officer aboard the Bechermer.
-By the terror of battle that I learned in Africa, where I was wounded.
+But I have learned by my experiences at Chateau Verettes where I was sickened by the murder and vyolence I witnessed, and by the murder of the young French officer aboard the Bechermer and by the terror of battle that I learned in Africa, where I was wounded.
 I am not so brave as the young boy I once was, when I served aboard the Arthur.

 This past year, separated from both Henri and Teach, free from their separate tyranny, has been the best year of my adult life.
 Although we barely survyve from day to day in our Naufrage camp, Odulette, Maya, the children and myself have been able to live our lyves in peace.
 We live as simple farmers and fishermen, trayding with the local natives for the things that we need.
 Though we may appear as desperate fugitives, we were actually happy for that tyme.
 Now that the two have returned to us with brutish hoards, bringing their violence and vile natures, our peace is shattered.

 I am in constant defense of Odulette’s honor and that of the other young women in the camp, whom these lecherous men pursue in a continuous state of drunken debauchery.
-On two occasions since their arrival I have caught one or another of these men trying to force himself upon Odulette.
+On two occasions since their arrival, I have caught one or another of these men trying to force himself upon Odulette.
 I killed them both and complayned to Teach, who only thought of their vile acts and resulting deaths as an opportunity to grasp their common shares.

 I live in the fear that at any moment Teach, or Henri might turn on me.
 Teach, with his explosive temper, or Henri, with his burning hatred for all the races of Europe, and his distrust of everyone but Oguna the witch, whom he keeps safe by his syde.
 No one would dare approach either her, or Maya, or Abana for fear of what “Caesar” might do to them.
 This fear of “Black Caesar”, as he is now called, and his reputation for brutality, works well for Teach and the other captains.
 They use it to keep their crews under control and to speed surrender among their victims at sea.

 It is ironic that these men speak constantly of their lyfe of freedom from the tyranny of government, greedy monopolies and the rules of civil culture, all the while creating their own tyranny of greed.
-They live in a cut-throat world of drunken ignorance and brutality, where only the strong survyve to divyde the shares of those who perish among them, in battle, from disease, starvation, or in fighting among themselves.
+They live in a cut-throat world of drunken ignorance and brutality, where only the strong survyve to divyde the shares of those who perish among them, in battle, from disease, starvation, or infighting among themselves.

 They have come to La Creek to refit their ships and resupply in preparation for an assault on St. Augustine.
 They have also come to share out the treasure they took in the Caribbean and to deposit the excess with the cache that already exists here.
 Though I was not with them on this last voyage, Henri has given a generous share for remayning on the island and caring for the Naufrages while guarding the treasure.
 There is enough now to make a new lyfe for myself, Odulette and Hope, in the colonies to the north, or perhaps even at home in England, if passage is possible.

-Though I am loathe to go with these men and fearful of playcing Odulette and the children among them, I have decyded that we will sayle with them.
+Though I am loathed to go with these men and fearful of playcing Odulette and the children among them, I have decyded that we will sayle with them.
 I can no longer abyde the daily struggle for lyfe on this unforgiving island.
 I long too much for the lyfe I once knew.
 For the culture and comforts of my home.
 I want those things for Odulette and for Hope.
 I never would have left Gravesend, or that way of lyfe, if it hadn’t been for my father’s foolish whim to send me on a voyage with Doegood, aboard the Arthur.

 I spoke today with Henri about all these things.
 I asked if we could sayle with him, aboard Grande Maronage, not trusting that we would be sayfe with Teach, among his rowdy crew aboard Queen Anne’s Revenge.
 Henri is concerned about leaving the treasure with the Naufrages alone to protect it.
 I argued that they are as capable as I, but Henri told me that it was a matter of trust, not capability.
 I pointed out to him that the key to defending the cache is not whatever pitiful defense we could mount from this island, but effectively hyding it and keeping its existence a secret.
-Based on this, in syte of the entyre company, Henri had our treasure cache moved aboard the ship and put it under guard day and night.
+Based on this, in syte of the entyre company, Henri had our treasure cache moved aboard the ship and put under guard day and night.